hzhreal/HTOS/README.md

 Dead Island 1: There may be unimplemented checksums.
 Dead Island 2: Unimplemented checksums.
 Dying Light 2: Unimplemented checksums.
+No Man's Sky: Only `savedata.hg` is implemented.
+Terraria: Only `.plr` and some `.wld` are implemented.

 :white_circle:: Assumed to not need an implementation, may or may not work.